paul-wolf/djaq/docs/sample_project.rst

 include Djaq as a requirement because it’s included as a module by a softlink.

+   Note that we do nothing to secure this application.
+It is not intended to be hosted for public access.
+You would need to undertake the usual steps to lock down the application, use a secure key and database passwords that are secure, etc.

 The module itself does not install Django and there are no further requirements.
 Make sure you are in the ``bookshop`` directory: